Playback and Options

 Note

-For the same reasons, pressing the U key to display all Keyframes contained in a layer will ignore the visibility keys, whereas each new Layer has two by default.
-To access them, press the V key, not to be confused with the O key, which displays the layer's Opacity.
+For the same reasons, pressing the ++U++ key to display all keyframes contained in a layer will ignore the visibility keys, whereas each new layer has two by default.
+To access them, press the V key, not to be confused with the O key, which displays layer Opacity.